DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - TPM does include  Storage Root Key (SRK), which is used for managing and protecting cryptographic operations and keys within the TPM.
     - A TPM is an example of a hardware security module (HSM)
     - **hardware security module (HSM)**: a cryptoprocessor used to manage and store digital encryption keys, accelerate crypto operations, support faster digital signatures, and improve authentication.
 HSMs include root keys and are used for high-security key management.
 They are generally used in server environments rather than directly on endpoints.

-- **User interface**: a constrained UI can be used in an application to restrict what users can do or see based on their privileges
+- 🟣**User interface**: a constrained UI can be used in an application to restrict what users can do or see based on their privileges
     - e.g. dimming/graying out capabilities for users without the correct privilege
     - A constrained or restricted interface is implemented within an application to restrict what users can do or see based on their privileges.
 The purpose of a constrained interface is to limit or restrict the actions of both authorized and unauthorized users.
     - An interface is also the method by which two or more systems communicate
 - Be aware of the common security capabilities of interfaces:
     - **Encryption/decryption**: when communications are encrypted, a client and server can communicate without exposing information to the network; when an interface doesn’t provide such a capability, use IPsec or another encrypted transport mechanism
+         - In the context of Virtual Private Networks (VPNs), ESP (Encapsulating Security Payload) and AH (Authentication Header) are two different protocols used in IPsec (Internet Protocol Security) to secure network communications.
+              -  **🎬ESP (Encapsulating Security Payload)**: The Encapsulating Security Payload (ESP) protocol provides confidentiality and integrity for packet contents.
+It encrypts packet payloads and provides limited authentication and protection against replay attacks.
+ESP provides confidentiality by encrypting the data being transmitted.
+ESP can also provide optional authentication, which verifies the integrity of the data and ensures that it has not been tampered with.
+              -  **🎬AH (Authentication Header)**: AH provides data integrity and authentication by adding a header to the IP packet.
+This header contains a cryptographic checksum (or hash) that ensures the data has not been altered in transit and verifies the identity of the sender.
+Unlike ESP, AH does not provide encryption, so the data itself remains visible to anyone who intercepts it.
+It only ensures that the data has not been modified and that it comes from a legitimate source.
+AH is less commonly used on its own in VPNs because it does not offer encryption.
+It’s often used in conjunction with ESP to provide a more comprehensive security solution.
     - **Signing**: used for 🔥non-repudiation; in a high-security environment, both encrypt and sign all communications if possible

-- **Fault tolerance**: capability used to enhance availability; in the event of an attack (e.g. DoS), or system failure, fault tolerance helps keep a system up and running
+- 🟣**Fault tolerance**: capability used to enhance availability; in the event of an attack (e.g. DoS), or system failure, fault tolerance helps keep a system up and running

 [3.5](#3.5) Assess and mitigate the vulnerabilities of security architectures, designs and solution elements (OSG-9 Chpts 9,16,20)